Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/setup-information-protection-client-powershell.md

     To make sure you copy all the characters, select the icon to **Copy to clipboard**.

     > [!IMPORTANT]
-    > It's important that you save this string because it is not displayed again and it cannot be retrieved.
+    > Save this string because it's not displayed again and it can't be retrieved.
 As with any sensitive information that you use, store the saved value securely and restrict access to it.
     >

 1. From the sidebar, select **Manage** > **API permissions**.